Regularity/Controllability/Observability of an NDS with Descriptor Form Subsystems and Generalized LFTs: System Description and Some Preliminaries

-On the basis of these conclusions, the following results are obtained, which are quite helpful in exploiting the block diagonal structure of the associated matrices in developing a computational feasible verification procedure for the regularity/controllability/observability of the NDS $\rm\Sigma$.
+On the basis of these conclusions, the following results are obtained in \cite{Zhou2019}, which are quite helpful in exploiting the block diagonal structure of the associated matrices in developing a computationally feasible verification procedure for the regularity/controllability/observability of the NDS $\rm\Sigma$.

 \begin{lemma} Let $A_{i}|_{i=1}^{3}$ and $B_{i}|_{i=1}^{3}$ be some matrices with compatible dimensions.
 Assume that the matrix $A_{2}$ is of FCR.
-Then, the matrix $\left[ \right]$ is of FCR, if and only if the matrix $\left[ \right]$ is. \end{lemma}
+Then the matrix $\left[ \right]$ is of FCR, if and only if the matrix $\left[ \right]$ is. \end{lemma}